PiyushXmishra/Rhyth/README.md

-# Rhyth 🎵🎥
+# Rhyth 🎵

-**Rhyth** is a music platform built as a passion project, designed to enhance the way we enjoy music by combining audio and video.
-Unlike traditional platforms, **Rhyth** lets users watch music videos alongside organizing their favorite tracks into playlists.
+**Rhyth** is a music platform built as a passion project, designed to enhance the way we enjoy music.Unlike traditional platforms, **Rhyth** lets users watch music videos alongside organizing their favorite tracks into playlists.

 ## Features